saygincelebi/Udacity-Data-Engineering-Nanodegree-Capstone-Project/README.md

 The workspace folder consists of 3 different folders:
--airflow: where the DAG and operators are located
+- airflow: where the DAG and operators are located
--scripts: where the .py files are located
+- scripts: where the .py files are located
--sourcefiles: where the source files are located
+- sourcefiles: where the source files are located

 DAG File : **Capstone Immigration.py** must be run.